yuchiaol/math1_2024/_sources/docs/index.md

 - Ya-Fan Chung (鍾雅帆)

 ## Course description
 This course gives students an overview of first and second order linear ordinary differential equations (OEDs) and linear algebra.
-Basic nermical methods for solving ODE nermically will also be introduced.
-The math skills will be applied to atmospheric sciences problems.
+Basic numerical methods for solving ODEs will also be introduced.
+These math skills will be applied to atmospheric sciences problems.

 First order ODEs:
 - responses to (complex) exponential, oscillating, delta and step function inputs